pirovc/ganon/docs/default_databases.md

 ## Reducing database size

-### IBF and HIBF
+### HIBF

-The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the Interleaved Bloom Filter (IBF) and provides *smaller* databases with *faster* query times.
+The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the Interleaved Bloom Filter (IBF) and provides *smaller* databases with *faster* query times ([pre-print](https://www.biorxiv.org/content/10.1101/2022.08.01.502266v1)).
 However, the HIBF takes longer to build and has less flexibility regarding size control.
 The HIBF can be generated in `ganon build` and `ganon build-custom` with the `--hibf` parameter.

+**This is the best method to reduce large database sizes and to achieve faster classification speed.**

 !!! hint
     - For larger reference sets, huge amount of reads to query or production level analysis -> HIBF
-    - For quick build and analysis with smaller data -> IBF
+    - For quick build and analysis with smaller data -> IBF (default)

+!!! warning
+    [raptor](https://github.com/seqan/raptor) has to be installed to build databases with `--hibf`

 ### Top assemblies